cloud-gov/product/OnboardingChecklist.md

 - [ ] Bookmark the [ZenHub tracking board](https://app.zenhub.com/workspaces/cg-story-board-5d217e937454737fd4fcffc8/board)
 - [ ] Join Slack channels especially `#cg-business` and `#cg-platform`.
-- [ ] Ask Program Manager or Director to add you to the [cloud-gov-inquiries](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-inquiries), [cloud-gov-support](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-support), [cloud-gov-notifications](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-notifications), and [cloud-gov-emergency](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-emergency) groups.
+- [ ] Ask Director or Deputy Director to add you to the [cloud-gov-inquiries](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-inquiries), [cloud-gov-support](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-support), [cloud-gov-notifications](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-notifications), and [cloud-gov-emergency](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-emergency) groups.
 - [ ] Read [how the cloud-gov-emergency group works](https://docs.google.com/document/d/1O5UW1M-XX8YIZJV1OcF1EqGWjPnNUi7L0mZpJZ6d-cs/edit#), and set up push notifications for these emails from your work smartphone if appropriate for your role.
-- [ ] [If not also Cloud Ops], ask Program Manager or Director for view-only access to [admin UI](https://admin.fr.cloud.gov).
+- [ ] [If not also Cloud Ops], ask Director or Deputy Director for view-only access to [admin UI](https://admin.fr.cloud.gov).
 - [ ] Ask `#acquisition` for the Acquisition NDA so you can sign it, if you haven't already.
-- [ ] [If not also Cloud Ops] If appropriate for your role, ask for access to billing info in commercial AWS account from Program Manager or Director.
+- [ ] [If not also Cloud Ops] If appropriate for your role, ask for access to billing info in commercial AWS account from Director or Deputy Director.
 - [ ] Review the primary cloud.gov sites: [the dashboard](https://dashboard.cloud.gov/#/), [main landing page](https://cloud.gov/), and [documentation](https://cloud.gov/docs/).
 - [ ] Bookmark link to [design folder](https://drive.google.com/drive/u/1/folders/0BwLqM4Nicmq-bUt0NjRjclFMUEU).
 - [ ] Read and bookmark our [Google Doc on cloud.gov Analytics](https://docs.google.com/document/d/1gSbP2ak2a3QLpCZIF_KlbQ2QHE6RjDI-7ZnnrJZvMDE/edit)
 - [ ] [Request access to 18F Google Analytics](https://handbook.18f.gov/google-analytics/), so you can view cloud.gov site analytics ([including for the dashboard](https://docs.google.com/document/d/1gSbP2ak2a3QLpCZIF_KlbQ2QHE6RjDI-7ZnnrJZvMDE/edit)).
 - [ ] Also request access to [Google Tag Manager](https://tagmanager.google.com/) which we mostly use to manage event tracking in Google Analytics.
-- [ ] Ask the Program Manager for an invite to a DigitalGov Search account for cg-site, so you can configure it and view analytics for the most common searches.
+- [ ] Ask the Director or Deputy Director for an invite to a DigitalGov Search account for cg-site, so you can configure it and view analytics for the most common searches.
-- [ ] Ask the Program Manager for access to [GovDelivery](https://admin.govdelivery.com/administrators) so you can send announcements to our mailing lists
+- [ ] Ask the Director or Deputy Director for access to [GovDelivery](https://admin.govdelivery.com/administrators) so you can send announcements to our mailing lists

 ### If developing